GhostAtom/langgraph-factory-workspace/README.md

-# Login Application
+# OAuth2 Authentication

 ## Overview

-This application provides a simple login interface.
-The client-side code is written in JavaScript, HTML, and CSS, and the server-side is implemented in Node.js.
+This project adds OAuth2 authentication to an application, allowing users to log in via Google, Facebook, or GitHub.

-## Getting Started
+## Setup

+1. Ensure Node.js and npm are installed.
-1. **Install dependencies**: Run `npm install` to install necessary Node.js packages.
+2. Clone the repo and run `npm install` to install dependencies.
-2. **Run the application**: Use `node src/server.js` to start the server.
-3. **Access the application**: Open your browser and go to `http://localhost:3000`.
+3. Set up your environment variables in a `.env` file as specified in `.env.example`.

+## Running the Application

+- Start the server with `npm start`.
+- Access the application at `http://localhost:3000`.

 ## Testing

-Tests are written using Jest and Supertest.
-Run tests using the command `npm test`.
+- Run tests with `npm test`.

+## Authentication Providers

+- **Google**: /auth/google
+- **Facebook**: /auth/facebook
+- **GitHub**: /auth/github

+## Security

+- Sessions are managed using express-session.
+- Ensure your session secret is updated and secure.

+## Deployment

+- Update your CI/CD pipeline to handle environment variables securely.

-## Potential Improvements
+## Monitoring

-- Add a database for storing user credentials.
-- Implement sessions or JWT for user authentication.
+- Use monitoring tools to track authentication success rates and potential security issues.